Creative play: why it’s important for toddler learning and development

 Drama, music, dance and visual art foster creativity and imagination in toddlers.
 These activities also help young children develop their senses through exploration and discovery.
 They let toddlers express how they see the world and their place in it.

 Toddlers can use creative play to communicate their feelings.
 They might not always be able to say why they’re feeling angry, depressed, happy or frightened.
-But in an encouraging environment, they might be able to use arts activities and experiences to express these feelings using paint, colour, movement, mime, dramatic gestures, singing or dancing.
+But in an encouraging environment, they might be able to use activities and experiences to express these feelings using paint, colour, movement, mime, dramatic gestures, singing or dancing.

 Learning and development through drama

-Learning and development through visual arts
+Learning and development through visual art and craft

 - learn how paint and paper move, and what she can do with them